Hello and welcome to Landeelu.com!

 STEP NINE AND TEN: Peel off backing of the Velcro Hangables (I chose these because they were big enough to stick to both the frame and the back of the cork boards at the same time, creating some stability, AND they are super low profile so they won’t show even from the side!
 I love that!)
 Then, follow the instructions to pair the Hangables up and peel off the other side to stick to the wall.

 STEP ELEVEN: Use a level and lift up your bulletin board into place and then press against the wall.
 So easy to hang this way!
+I did end up putting a couple nails (one in each upper corner of the entire thing) to secure it but I love the Hangables to get it exactly where I wanted it to be before I did that.
+With something this long and awkward it was a life saver!

 Below are the colors I used, along with white.